 Flight Destination Guide

-Perhaps you are traveling around Malaysia, or maybe you are making a long haul journey with connecting stops.
+Perhaps you are travelling around Malaysia, or maybe you are making a long haul journey with connecting stops.
 Direct flights from Kota Kinabalu are operated by Malindo Air to:

 You can fly on to Tawau from Kota Kinabalu or arrive into Labuan from Kuala Lumpur if required.